UltiRequiem/meta/readme.md

 # Meta

 Describing the process of how I publish package/modules/libraries to different ecosystems.

 [Discuss](https://ultirequiem.com/discord)

 ## General

 Some things I want to have in common with all my packages.

+### Install Instructions

+Even if the user (_probably_) already knows, I want them to be able to copy-paste the command.

+If there isn't a install step, eg. Deno, just jump to the Example Usage section.

+While if they are multiple, eg. Node.js, give support just for the more popular one.

+> Although I was used to give example of the 3 most popular ones, most packages
+> just show one soooo 😔

 ### Support